ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

     managerName = manager.FirstName + " " + manager.LastName;
 }

-// Load the object to a target collection by the name of "EmployeesWithManager" loadToEmployeesWithManager({
+// Load the object to a target destination by the name of "EmployeesWithManager" loadToEmployeesWithManager({
     Name: this.FirstName + " " + this.LastName,
     Title: this.Title ,